The housing rates are single room $949 and double room $849. A $100 deposit is required to reserve a room.

 - increase their fund of knowledge through daily lectures and course syllabus

-- improve orthopaedic x-ray interpretation skills through daily unknown cases and discussions with orthopaedic radiologists
+- improve their orthopaedic x-ray interpretation skills through daily unknown cases and discussions with orthopaedic radiologists

-- improve their ability to apply the above skills and knowledge in an examination setting through the use of the American Academy of Orthopaedic Surgeons Self-Assessment and Specialty Examinations in the computer laboratory
+- improve their ability to apply the above skills and knowledge in an examination setting through the use of the American Academy of Orthopaedic Surgeons Self-Assessment and Specialty Examinations with detailed explanations.

 There will be extensive after-hours educational opportunities.
 These will include pathology case reviews, x-ray unknowns, and the very popular computer-assisted orthopaedic education.
 These are available for use at your leisure.

-All classes will be held in the air-conditioned Given Auditorium in the Bixler Art and Music Center.
+All classes will be held in the air-conditioned Ostrove Auditorium in the Diamond Building 1st floor.
 Mock orals will be held in the Diamond Building 3rd floor.
 Casual clothing is appropriate for all occasions.
 Colby's famous Down East lobster and clam bake will be held on Friday of the first week.

 Accommodations for registrants and their families are available in the campus residence halls.
 There are double and single rooms.
 Enjoy the convenience of living on campus in one of our residence halls, with meals, classes, and all the campus has to offer only a moment's walk away.
 Each of our rooms is wired with an active phone jack, cable TV jack, and an Ethernet port for your computer.
 Wireless internet is also available throughout the campus Our halls are designed for college students and private rooms do not include private baths, but separate facilities are available on each floor.
 A limited number of suites with private baths are available for families on a first come basis and then for others based upon date registered.